Siddhesh-Agarwal/the_golden_ratio/README.md

 **The Interactive Content doesn't work on GitHub since it's a .py file (GitHub Pages only host static content)
+**Some effects and images did not load previously when we tried, but they work when downloaded/available locally

 Each webpage (apart from the Interactive Content) will have a "GO BACK" at the top, from where the user can click and go back to the main menu.